 - Middle-income earners deduct 100% of childcare, healthcare, and higher education expenses.

-- Drastically simplify the tax code.
-It is a cruel joke to impose thousands of pages of tax code on our citizens and expect compliance.
-We should eliminate most other deductions and contract our categories into four progressive brackets, 10%, 15%, 20%, & 25%, applied to income earned by 99.5 % of our citizens.
-Bracket thresholds must be dynamic, adjusted annually when appropriate.
+- Drastically simplify the tax code: surely we do not need thousands of pages of tax codes.
+We should eliminate most other deductions and contract our categories into four progressive brackets of 10%, 15%, 20%, and 25%.
+These brackets would be applied to income earned by 99.5 % of Americans.

 - For the upper 0.5% of earners, we should return to a substantially higher rate of taxation on personal income, similar to the high progressive rates of decades past.
 I propose five additional progressive brackets.
 Even if you’re a successful small business owner, I think you’ll like what you see.
 Earnings between $470K and $2.5M per year would see some tax relief compared to the current 39.6% bracket.
 Those earning more than $10M annually would be taxed at a higher rate on income above $10M:

 - Income exceeding $1M/year, 30% of the amount between $1M and $2.5M/year (similar to the Buffet Rule)

 - Over $2.5M/year, 40% of income between $2.5 and $10M